TRUSTED BY OVER 82,000 GROWING BUMPS

 Some doctors suggest sleeping on your left side helps to keep your uterus off your liver, which is on the right side of your abdomen.
 It can also improve circulation.

 But don't worry – changing positions is always going to happen!
 It's a normal part of sleeping and not one you should avoid.
-So, don't beat yourself up for switching positions, the most important thing is to stay calm and stress-free.
+So, don't beat yourself up for switching positions; the most important thing is to stay calm and stress-free.

-You should also ask your doctor what they recommend, they'll have the best advice for you.
+You should also ask your doctor what they recommend; they'll have the best advice for you.

 sleep on your left side while pregnant

-Five Tips For Sleeping While Pregnant:
+Tips For Sleeping While Pregnant:

-From pregnancy pillows to a water drinking schedule - there’s a lot you can do.
-And remember that if you're pregnant and struggling with sleeping, you're not alone.
-Some research suggests pregnancy insomnia affects up to 78% of pregnant women
+From pregnancy pillows to a water drinking schedule - there’s a lot you can do, and remember that if you're pregnant and struggling with sleeping, you're not alone.
+So, how can you calm your mind and help your body get some well-earned rest?

 1. Practice relaxation before bed